AlexMercedCoder/tutorialblog/content/blog/2025/2025-11-Dremio-next-gen-tutorial.md

 ## Conclusion

 Dremio Next Gen Cloud represents a major leap forward in making the data lakehouse experience seamless, powerful, and accessible.
-Whether you're just beginning your lakehouse journey or modernizing a complex data environment, Dremio gives you the tools to work faster and smarter—with native Apache Iceberg support, AI-powered features, and a fully integrated catalog.
+Whether you're just beginning your lakehouse journey or modernizing a complex data environment, Dremio gives you the tools to work faster and smarter - with native Apache Iceberg support, AI-powered features, and a fully integrated catalog.

 From federated queries across diverse sources to autonomous performance tuning, Dremio abstracts away the operational headaches so you can focus on delivering insights.
-And with built-in AI capabilities, you're not just managing data—you’re unlocking its full potential.
+And with built-in AI capabilities, you're not just managing data - you’re unlocking its full potential.

-If you haven’t already, [sign up for your free trial](https://www.dremio.com/get-started/?utm_source=ev_external_blog&utm_medium=influencer&utm_campaign=pag&utm_term=nextgencloudtut&utm_content=alexmerced) and start building your lakehouse—no infrastructure or credit card required.
+If you haven’t already, [sign up for your free trial](https://www.dremio.com/get-started/?utm_source=ev_external_blog&utm_medium=influencer&utm_campaign=pag&utm_term=nextgencloudtut&utm_content=alexmerced) and start building your lakehouse: no infrastructure or credit card required.

 The next generation of analytics is here.
 Time to explore what’s possible.